The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

 with

-The values of the adimensional parameters determine the frontiers of the stability domains for the solutions of the Mathieu equation \cite{Ghosh95, Major05, March05}.
+The values of the adimensional parameters determine the frontiers of the stability domains for solutions of the Mathieu equation \cite{Major05, March05}.
 The first stability domain of the Mathieu equation is illustrated in Fig.~\ref{PaulStab}.
-If the adiabatic approximation is valid ( $|a_x|, |a_y| \ll 1$ and $|a_x|, |a_y| \ll 1$ ), the solutions to the system of eqs. (\ref{Acou2}) are bound and may be expressed as \cite{Major05}
+If the adiabatic approximation is valid $\left( |a_x|, |a_y| \ll 1 \ \textrm{and} \ |q_x|, |q_y| \ll 1 \right)$ , the solutions of the system of eqs. (\ref{Acou2}) are bound and may be expressed as \cite{Major05}

-where $x_0, y_0, \varphi_x, \varphi_y$ are determined from the initial conditions, and
+where $x_0, y_0, \varphi_x, \textrm{and} \ \varphi_y$ are determined from the initial conditions, and

-Thus, the dynamics of a single particle (ion) in the radial ($x-y$) plane is a harmonic oscillation at two characteristic frequencies $\omega_x$ and $\omega_y$ (called {\em secular} motion), which is amplitude modulated at the drive frequency $\Omega$ ({\em micromotion}) \cite{Libb18, Wang10}.
-If one disregards the micromotion, the ion dynamics in the radial plane $x-y$ can be assimilated with the motion of a particle in a harmonic potential.
+Thus, the dynamics of a single particle (ion) in the radial ($x-y$) plane is a harmonic oscillation (called {\em secular} motion) at two characteristic frequencies, $\omega_x$ and $\omega_y$, which is amplitude modulated at the drive frequency $\Omega$ ({\em micromotion}) \cite{Libb18, Wang10}.
+If one disregards the micromotion, ion dynamics in the radial plane $x-y$ can be assimilated with the motion of a particle in a harmonic potential.